Characterization of Two-Particle Interference by Complementarity: The Hanbury Brown-Twiss effect

 where $\sigma^2 = \epsilon^2+\Delta^2/\epsilon^2$.
 The above expression represents a two-particle interference pattern exhibited in coincident counting of the two detector, as a function of the detector separation.
+If the interference is observed sufficiently far from the sources, the situation is equivalent to the Fraunhofer limit, and $\Delta \gg \epsilon^2$ can be assumed to hold.
+In this limit, the above expression simplifies, and yields a distinct interference pattern (see Fig. \ref{hbtint}).
 It represents the HBT effect.
-Normally one has to be careful in deciding how to define visibility in a two-particle interference \cite{danko}, in the HBT experiment it is quite straightforward.
-The visibility of interference (under ideal conditions) is given by
+The reduced visibility seen in Fig. \ref{hbtint} is due to $|\langle d_A|d_B\rangle|$ being less than $1$.
+It should be stressed here that the use of Gaussian wave-packets here is just for the sake of calculational convenience.
+A different profile of the wave-packets would lead to the same effect.